zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

     - To proceed, **re-execute the same SQL query in 3 different SQL Worksheet opened in 3 web-browser pages** connected with a different user (*`ADMIN`*, *`HR`* and *`APPUSER`*)

        **Note:**
-          -  Attention, only one SQL Worksheet session can be open in a standard browser windows at the same time, hence **open each of your sessions in a new browser window using the "Incognito mode"!**
+          -  Attention, only one SQL Worksheet session can be open in a standard browser window at the same time, hence **open each of your sessions in a new browser window using the "Incognito mode"!**
           - As reminder, the password of these users is the same (here *`WElcome_123#`*)

              ````